fuziki/VideoCreator/README.md

 ### WavExample
 * Export PCM data to wav file.

+# Build Custom Framework

+This is the command to build the UnityVideoCreator.framework.

+> make framework

+Replace the built framework with the existing framework.

 # Inside Plugin
 * [Record Video on Unity iOS App](https://medium.com/@f_yuki/unity-record-video-on-ios-4f4c7defa924)
 * [Make Video with Alpha Channel on iOS](https://medium.com/@f_yuki/ios-make-video-with-alpha-channel-d83a2cefe69c)